-12.2 A party may terminate this Agreement with effect from the end of the initial term (or with effect from the end of any extended term) by giving the other party not less than one hundred and eighty (180) days notice in writing prior to the end of the initial term (or prior to the end of any extended term, as the case may be).
+12.2 A party may terminate this Agreement with effect from the end of the initial term (or with effect from the end of any extended term) by giving the other party not less than 180 days’ notice in writing prior to the end of the initial term (or prior to the end of any extended term, as the case may be).

 12.3 The termination or expiry of this Agreement (howsoever caused or arising) does not affect any of Your or Our rights, remedies and obligations that arose on or before it terminated or expired (as the case may be).

-12.4 If a notice of termination is given to You pursuant to clause 12.1, We may, in addition to terminating this Agreement:
+12.4 If a notice of termination is given to You pursuant to clause 12.1, We may, in addition to terminating the Agreement:

-12.4.1 retain any moneys paid (apart from monies due to Users as a result of selling a product or service);
+12.4.1 retain any money paid to Us prior to the date of termination (apart from monies due to End-Users as a result of selling a product or service);

-12.4.2 charge a reasonable sum for work performed in respect of work for which no such amount has been previously charged;
+12.4.2 charge a reasonable sum for work performed by Us in respect of work for which no such amount has been previously charged;

 12.4.3 retake possession of all Our property in Your possession;

 12.4.4 be regarded as discharged from any further obligations under this Agreement; and